tracehelms/tracehelms.github.io/_posts/2015-03-06-learning-to-program.md

 * Something that keeps track of books you have and haven't read and emails you suggestions
 * A note taking app

 In short, just think of something that sounds fun, sounds similar what your goal for learning the language is (i.e. easier versions of future programs you want to write), and doesn't sound **too** hard.
 You're a programmer and the technology playing field is constantly moving.
 You've got to push yourself to keep up.
-You don't want to the the guy who goes into an interview [and can't write a program](http://blog.codinghorror.com/why-cant-programmers-program/).
+You don't want to be the guy who goes into an interview [and can't write a program](http://blog.codinghorror.com/why-cant-programmers-program/).